vinceallenvince/Bit-Shadow-Machine/README.md

   resolution: 4
 });

+```
 You should see 4px X 4px blocks.
-You can change the gravity, and colorMode via the same method.
+You can change your world's gravity, and colorMode via the same method.

-```
+## What now?

+Because a Bit-Shadow Machine is strictly a rendering engine, it's up to you to create your own particle systems.
+You can build off the example above or check out the anim.js file in the /dev/scripts/ folder.

+Also, because a Bit-Shadow Machine depends on CSS box shadows, your browser must support them.
+But all modern browsers support the box-shadow rule except IE8 and below.